pyepics/pyepics/doc/advanced.rst

    'T:\\xas_user\\March2010\\FastMap'

-This uses the PV class, but the :meth:`get` method of :mod:`ca` is essentially equivalent, as its *as_string* parameter works exactly the same way.
+This uses the :class:`PV` class, but the :meth:`get` method of :mod:`ca` is essentially equivalent, as its *as_string* parameter works exactly the same way.

 .. _advanced-threads-label:

 Using Python Threads
 =========================

-An important feature of the epics python package is that it can be used with Python threads.
-This section of the document focuses on using Python threads both with the `PV` object and with the procedural functions in the `ca` module.
+An important feature of the PyEpics package is that it can be used with Python threads.
+Working with threads can be somewhat tricky in the best of cases.
+The Channel Access library, which supports threading in the C library, adds a small level of complication for using CA with Python threads.
+The result is not too difficult, but is probably not advisable for the novice.
+This section discusses the strategies for using Python threads with PyEpics, including both `PV` object the procedural functions in the `ca` module.
+I should state clearly that I am not an expert on threads.

-Using threads in Python is fairly simple, but Channel Access adds a complication that the underlying CA library will call Python code within a particular thread, and you need to set which thread that is.
-The most rule for using Threads with the epics module is to use :data:`PREEMPTIVE_CALLBACK` =  ``True``.
+The most important rule for using threads with the PyEpics module is to use :data:`epics.ca.PREEMPTIVE_CALLBACK` = ``True``.
 This is the default value, so you usually do not need to change anything.
+If :data:`epics.ca.PREEMPTIVE_CALLBACK` had been turned off, threading will not work and you are likely to see crashes if you try.

+The second important consideration is that Epics Channel Access uses a concept of *contexts* for its own thread model, with contexts holding sets of threads as well as Channels and Process Variables that .
+For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (for the Python module, this is done in :meth:`ca.initialize_libca`).
+With a threaded application, however, each new thread is assumed to have its own context.
+Thus, each new thread will start with a null context that must be replaced either by explicitly creating its own context (and then, being a good citizen to its peer threads, destroy this context as the thread ends) or attach to an existing context.
+The result is that there are several ways of working with Epica Channel Access and Threads.

+The generally recommended approach is to use a single Epics CA context throughout an entire process.
+This avoids many potential pitfalls (and crashes), and can be done fairly simply.
+The most explicit way to do this is to call :meth:`epics.ca.use_initial_context` at the beginning of each function (before any CA calls) that will be called by :meth:`Thread.run`.
+For functions that might be called either in the main thread or in a new thread, this incurs very little penalty, but it is a little intrusive to put this at the beginning of each function.

+Another option is to use the :class:`CAThread` in the :mod:`ca` module.
+This is a very thin wrapper around the standard :class:`threading.Thread` which does this call of :meth:`epics.ca.use_initial_context` for you just before your threaded function is run.

+To recap, the options for using threads (in approximate order of reliabilty) are:

+ 1. use :class:`CAThread` instead of :class:`Thread` for threads that
+ will use CA.

+ 2. put :func:`epics.ca.use_initial_context` at the top of all functions that might be a Thread target function, or decorate them with :func:`withInitialContext` decorator, *@withInitialContext*.

+ 3. use :func:`epics.ca.create_context` at the top of all functions that are inside a new thread, and be sure to put :func:`epics.ca.destroy_context` at the end of the function.

+ 4. ignore this advise and hope for the best.
+If you're not creating new PVs but only using PVs created in the main thread you may not see a problem for a while. ;)

-Thread Example
+Thread Examples
 ~~~~~~~~~~~~~~~

 This is a simplified version of test code using Python threads.
 It is
 based on code from Friedrich Schotte, NIH, and included as `thread_test.py`
 in the `tests` directory of the source distribution.

 In this example, we define a `run_test` procedure which will create PVs
 from a supplied list, and monitor these PVs, printing out the values when